 Smartphone sensor data can help smart cities gain rich insights into mobility, commute, and driving patterns of its citizens, which can help cities address the constant challenge of growing traffic congestion.
 By monitoring the mobility patterns of commuters over time, traffic controllers can offer mobility recommendations tailored to commuters’ specific needs and travel patterns to help them optimize their commute and ensure more efficient and safe transportation.

-The NYT investigation did a great job at putting the spotlight on data collection and monetisation practices that do not have the best interest of consumers at heart.
-These practices may be legal but they certainly lack transparency to the end user.
+The NYT investigation did a great job at putting the spotlight on data collection and monetization practices that do not have the best interest of consumers at heart.
+These practices may be legal but they certainly lack transparency to the end-user.